 We first evaluate ET with classical redox-active species at the vdWEdge as shown in the cyclic voltammograms (CVs) in Figure 3.
 Figure 3(a) shows the oxidation of ferrocyanide (FeCN), dopamine (DA) and ferrocenemethanol (FcMeOH), while Figure 3(b) shows the reduction of hexaammineruthenium and methylene blue at a vdWEdge electrode at low scan rates.
-Except for DA and FeCN, the CVs show nearly a sigmoidal shape, signifying a quasi-steady-state response, typical for one-dimensional nanoelectrodes.^{23, 26-27} Figure 3(c) presents CVs of FcMeOH with varying scan rate (rates < 100 mV/s), where it is apparent that the Faradaic response is independent of the scan rate.
+Except for DA and FeCN, the CVs show nearly a sigmoidal shape, signifying a quasi-steady-state response, typical for one-dimensional nanoelectrodes.
+Figure 3(c) presents CVs of FcMeOH with varying scan rate (rates < 100 mV/s), where it is apparent that the Faradaic response is independent of the scan rate.
 Only the capacitive current increases.
-These observations confirm that we indeed measured the response at the edge working as a nanoelectrode.^{23, 27}
+These observations confirm that we indeed measured the response at the edge working as a nanoelectrode.

-Due to the miniscule size (typically 2 μm length at an estimated height of approximately 1 nm) of the vdWEdge electrode, the mass transport rate is extremely high.
-Hence using such electrodes, we have the capability to measure a broad range of ET rates with redox active species.27-28 The non-sigmoidal nature of the CV with DA and FeCN suggests that ET for these two cases is kinetically limited and is relatively slow in comparison to FcMeOH at the vdWEdge.
-Both FeCN6 and DA29 are known to act as inner sphere probes on carbon surfaces and are hence sensitive to the surface morphology, defects, the proportion of edges, and the chemical composition of the terminal functional groups.
-The comparatively lower ET rate with FeCN is consistent with previous observations on mm-long graphene edge electrodes.23 A relatively slow ET with DA at the vdWEdge indicates that the chemical composition of our edge is most likely different from other graphitic or carbon electrodes.30-34 In previous work on ET with DA at carbon electrodes, often a quasi-reversible CV has been reported.33 In contrast, we were only able to observe an oxidation wave with DA.
+Due to the miniscule size (typically 2 $\mu$ m length at an estimated height of approximately 1 nm) of the vdWEdge electrode, the mass transport rate is extremely high.
+Hence using such electrodes, we have the capability to measure a broad range of ET rates with redox active species.
+The non-sigmoidal nature of the CV with DA and FeCN suggests that ET for these two cases is kinetically limited and is relatively slow in comparison to FcMeOH at the vdWEdge.
+Both FeCN and DA are known to act as inner sphere probes on carbon surfaces and are hence sensitive to the surface morphology, defects, the proportion of edges, and the chemical composition of the terminal functional groups.
+The comparatively lower ET rate with FeCN is consistent with previous observations on mm-long graphene edge electrodes.
+A relatively slow ET with DA at the vdWEdge indicates that the chemical composition of our edge is most likely different from other graphitic or carbon electrodes.26, 38-41 In previous work on ET with DA at carbon electrodes, often a quasi-reversible CV has been reported.
+In contrast, we were only able to observe an oxidation wave with DA.
 Even on the basal plane of our graphene electrodes, ET with DA appears to be quite inefficient (see Figure S2 in SI).
-We attribute the sluggish ET kinetics with DA to the absence of deliberately introduced functional groups either at the edge or at the basal plane of the graphene sheet.35
+We attribute the sluggish ET kinetics with DA to the absence of deliberately introduced functional groups either at the edge or at the basal plane of the graphene sheet.
+Moreover, the plasma conditions we use (e.g., SF6 plasma for shaping the edge) may render the edge with a chemistry that does not allow for a fast electron transfer with DA.
+In the future, we plan to mitigate this through appropriate (electro)chemical modification of the edge.

-In contrast to previously reported mm-long edge electrodes,^{19-20, 23} the electrode area in a vdWEdge electrode is smaller by at least two orders of magnitude and the currents were < 1 nA.
-Hence, a simpler two-electrode setup can be used avoiding the need for a third current-collecting counter electrode.^{27, 36} Using our electrodes, we were able to detect redox active species down to micro molar concentrations (see Figure S3 in SI).
+In contrast to previously reported mm-long edge electrodes,19-20, 23 the electrode area in a vdWEdge electrode is smaller by at least two orders of magnitude and the currents were < 1 nA.
+Hence, a simpler two-electrode setup can be used avoiding the need for a third current-collecting counter electrode.
+Using our electrodes, we were able to detect redox active species down to micro molar concentrations (see Figure S3 in SI).